Iteranya/viel-ai/README.md

 - **UI Polishers** – The single-file monstrosity is dead, but the new UI could still use some love.
 Are you a CSS wizard?
 A JavaScript guru?
 Help make the admin panel even more intuitive.

 - **Error Exterminators** – The admin panel now reports errors, which is great!
 The downside is, we now know just how many errors there are.
 Help us hunt down bugs and make the error messages even more helpful.

+- **RAG Optimizers** – The web search and URL fetching features work, but they could be smarter.
+Help us improve relevance filtering, caching strategies, and rate limiting.

 - **Dependency Detectives (Still!)** – We *think* we know why Pandas and Pillow are in `requirements.txt` now, but we're open to second opinions.
 Are they truly necessary?
 Or are they sentient?